nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 9. Comprehensive Language Support

-Currently: KnottyPlanners support names in English language without special characters such as "^".
+Currently: KnottyPlanners support names in English language without special characters such as "^" or non-English names.

-Plan: To have a more comprehensive language allowance for names with special characters, making KnottyPlanners more inclusive.
+Plan: To have a more comprehensive language allowance for names with special characters and non-English names, making KnottyPlanners more inclusive.
 To maintain checks for incorrect entry of data, KnottyPlanners will then prompt the user if special characters have been used.

+10.

 --------------------------------------------------------------------------------------------------------------------